 ...then the "we" gets capitalized because it's a new sentence; if it hadn't been, then it'd be a comma after 'said', not a period, and there'd need to be some kind of a tag -- ie, 'and', 'but', etc -- before 'we' to indicate there was more to the first sentence.

 I'm not sure whether this is a house-style thing or just something I've completely misread/ignored all these years.

 If you want to get on the filter, shoot me a reply.
 Since I'll be posting again from the beginning, you don't have to have read it already.

 Kini has always abided by her family's rule: work hard and keep your head down.
 It's the only way to survive when your mountain village straddles the border between hostile provinces.
 When an injured mountain-spirit is threatened, Kini is the only one willing to protect it.
 She'll have to navigate between treacherous monks and suspicious nobles, in a province on the brink of war, if she's to save a lost mountain-spirit who may not even be what it seems.

 First chapter, y'all, hot off the keyboard.

-The lion-dogs were playing in the shrine’s clearing when Kini arrived.
-The two rock-gray puppies tumbled through the drifts of early autumn leaves, more intent on chasing a red-winged flit than paying her any mind.
+The lion-dogs were playing in the clearing when Kini arrived at the shrine.
+The two rock-gray puppies tumbled through the drifts of early autumn leaves, more intent on chasing a red-winged flit than paying Kini any mind.
 Their thick curly manes were tangled with sticks and bits of leaves, and their pink tongues lolled.
 They weren’t much higher than her knees, about the size of small stone guardians.

 That seemed fitting.
 It was a rather small shrine, after all.